-To open the Panner, click its access button in the track header mixer panel.
+To open the Panner, click grid icon in the track header mixer panel.
 This button is grayed if there is no clip on the track at the scrubber position.
 The sound source is denoted by a blue spot on a two-dimensional grid.
-The listener is situated in the center, facing forward
+The listener is situated in the center, facing forward.